Suzuki Type Estimates for Exponentiated Sums and Generalized Lie-Trotter Formulas in Banach Algebras: Abstract

 \section{Abstract}

-In this note, we employ Jordan product within Banach algebras to present two error estimates of Lie-Trotter product formulas.
+The Lie-Trotter formula has been a fundamental tool in quantum mechanics, quantum computing, and quantum simulations.
+The error estimations for the Lie-Trotter product formula play a crucial role in achieving scalability and computational efficiency.
+In this note, we present two error estimates of Lie-Trotter product formulas, utilizing Jordan product within Banach algebras.
 Additionally, we introduce two generalized Lie-Trotter formula and provide two explicit estimation formulas.
-Consequently, the renowned Suzuki symmetrized approximation for the exponentiated sums follows directly from our Theorem \ref{Tsuzuki2}.
-To conclude our paper, we offer a partial answer to a question concerning the Suzuki type estimations in Jordan-Banach algebras.
+Consequently, the renowned Suzuki symmetrized approximation for the exponentiated sums follows directly from our main Theorem.